High Hopes (Pink Floyd song): Music video

 The music video, directed by Storm Thorgerson, features a man looking over the Fens at Ely Cathedral, the same building which can be seen between the metal heads on the cover of the album.
 Also, the video has many references to Cambridge, where Syd Barrett, Roger Waters and David Gilmour grew up, college scarves, bicycles and punts on the river being obvious ones.
 In particular many scenes are set in St John's College, Cambridge, including the Bridge of Sighs.
 Also shown is an oversized bust of Syd Barrett.
-It was later used in live performances during Pink Floyd's 1994 Division Bell Tour and seen on the Pulse video.
+It was later used in live performances during the Division Bell Tour and seen on the Pulse video.